iceland101113/dojo_forum/README.md

   + manage website user and set their role
   + can delete all the post

-* For developer, can json data by using API below:
+* For developer, can get json data by using API below:
   + get all post
     https://dojo-forum20180513.herokuapp.com/api/v1/posts